SINTEF-9012/cloudml/monitoring/README.md

 The StatusMonitor offers all the methods to start and pause the monitoring of status and to flush the cache.
 There are some modules (one for each provider) in the modules folder.
 The module is the one that retrieves the status information.
 Inside each module is also performed the mapping between the names of statuses used by the provider and the ones used in Cloudml.
-In case a new provider is added to Cloudml a new module should be created and used with the same logic used for the others.
+In case a new provider is added to Cloudml a new module should be created and used with the same logic of the others.

 #Synchronization